The KPMA was established in 1974 by 56 placer miners who gathered in Dawson City to promote and protect the interests of their industry.

 The KPMA was established in 1974 to promote and protect the interests of the placer mining industry and acts as a voice for all Yukon’s placer miners providing leadership on, and advocating for, responsible and sustainable placer mining with technological and ethical advances to the benefit of all operators, our environment, and enriching the communities we are a part of.

-The tenacity that drives us to find placer gold is matched by our passion to find better, more innovative ways to do things.
+The tenacity and hard work that drives us to find placer gold is matched by our passion to find better, more innovative ways to do things.
 We are Yukon placer miners – celebrating our past, working hard in the present for a sustainable and certain future.